 Now, I'm not simply suggesting you sit there nodding your head for an hour while the other person rambles on.
 That is not productive for either of you.
 Also, don't make the mistake of only focusing on the other person to the point where you are left out and unheard.
 It goes both ways.

 Take control.
 Use active listening, strategic questions, and short and to the point statements.
-Other people will invariably talk more than you, so expect that, but make sure you also speak and are hear.

 Since most people love to talk, you may need to interject at times, sometimes forcibly if you are dealing with a jabberer, but that's ok as long as it shows you are listening and looking to clarify or add to the conversation.
 (Use this technique sparingly.)